JohnAlbin/git-svn-migrate/README.txt

 ABOUT git-svn-migrate
 ---------------------

+This fork is basically th same as the original script by JOhn Albin.
+The only real difference is tha tthe original broke when run in MINGW/Git BASH on WIndows.
+This version includes some minor tweaks, that'll make it work flawlessly on Windows.
+The arguments and procedure are all the same as the original script.

 The git-svn-migrate project is a set of helper scripts to ease the migration of Subversion repositories to Git.